WHAT DOES IT TAKE TO HOST A SHEEPDOG SEMINAR IN YOUR CITY...?

-PHOTO BELOW: Carl Chinn giving his presentation, standing between the two easels that Colonel Grossman will use during his presentation.
+LEFT PHOTO : Carl Chinn giving his presentation, standing between the two easels that Colonel Grossman will use during his presentation.
 Two note pads are hanging from the easel, fastened from the top.

 THE SCREEN and CAMERA DOCUMENT READER

-- He will use a projector linked to his Camera Document Reader (see the photo below the screen picture) that will flash the images on the screen.
+He will use a projector linked to his Camera Document Reader (see the photo below the screen picture - he brings his own camera document reader) that will flash the images on the screen.

 WHAT DOES JIMMY MEEKS AND CARL CHINN NEED

 Carl Chinn and Jimmy Meeks' presentation will require the use of Power Point.

 A clicker we can use to advance the slides (we do NOT allow anyone to change the slides for us).

 OTHER THINGS TO THINK ABOUT IF YOU WANT TO HOST A SEMINAR...